exponential-idle-guides/exponential-idle-guides/src/view/guides/intro.md

 Upon unlocking all variables, you can use the [star calculator](https://conicgames.github.io/exponentialidle/stars) (by Eaux Tacous) for optimal distribution.
 This will not be useful if you don't have all star upgrades.

 #### When to recalculate star distribution
 The [star calculator](https://conicgames.github.io/exponentialidle/stars) does not need to be updated the most often, but should be done if it has been a while since you last did.
-A good rule of measurement is every ee1000 to ee2000 gain to your highest reached F(t) as any shorter won't change often.
+A good rule of measurement is every ee1000 to ee2000 gain to your highest reached F(t) as any closer between breaks normally won't be significant enough.
+The exception to this is during the ee6000 push which, similar to the ee5000 push, redistribution can be handy as it is a long push.

 ### Graduation routing
 When you are within ee5 of the graduation, turn off autoprestige.
 It is faster